Mark preparing to record the Bratislava Symphony Orchestra

 Following this Mark became a session musician performing on a wide range of documentaries, commercials and some Hollywood feature films starring among others, Steve Martin, Daniel Day-Lewis and Jeff Goldblum.

-Mark has worked extensively in the music industry, producing, songwriting and remixing with many prominent artists including; Peter Gabriel, William Orbit, Mike Oldfield, Malcolm McLaren and Goldie.
+Mark has worked extensively in the music industry, producing, songwriting and remixing with many prominent artists including; Peter Gabriel, William Orbit, Mike Oldfield, Malcolm McLaren, Goldie and Freddy Fresh.

 He has scored a number of award winning feature films including; The Lighthouse, Panic Button, This Is Not A Love Song, The Darkest Day and Devil's Bridge.